sowasred/portfolio-2-gatsby/src/blogs/post-5.md

 ### Vue

-When comparing Vue and React, it is worth noting that in Vue, UI and behavior are both components, making things more intuitive.
+When comparing Vue and React, it is worth noting that in Vue, UI and behaviour are both components, making things more intuitive.
-Also, because Vue is highly customizable, you can combine the UI and behavior of components from within a script.
+Also, because Vue is highly customizable, you can combine the UI and behaviour of components from within a script.

 <div class="codeback">